utk-cs340-spring22/project-ideas/lgonzal6.md

 ### Summary
 ---

 World of Code is a project that has been in development by Dr. Mockus and several undergraduate and graduate researchers.
-As per their website description, WoC makes it possible to get stratified samples from the entirety of OSS, measure cross-project code flow and developer/code networks, conduct code or developer census.
+As per their website description, WoC makes it possible to get stratified samples from the entirety of Open Source Software (OSS), measure cross-project code flow and developer/code networks, conduct code or developer census.
 Additionally, WoC also provides deforking of repositories and aliasing of author IDs.
-The idea is to help improve a tool that makes research on global properties of Open Source Software possible.
+The idea is to help improve a tool that makes research on global properties of OSS possible.

 ### Project Idea
 ---

-Professor Reid has been working in a tool to add for the WoC.
+Professor Reid has been working on a functionality tool for WoC.
 The tool consist in a toolbar where a user is able to enter a vulnerability name.
-The tool will then pull OSS that has the vulnerability and has yet to be corrected.
+The tool will then pull OSS that has such vulnerability and has yet to be corrected.
 This application for WoC has been in works and operation for the back-end.
 WoC is a website that utilizes the Reach framework, so the idea is to set a front end side for the tool in the WoC website and to further develop the application for better functionalites.

 ### Problem
 ---